rupeish/Simple-To-do-list-using-JS/README.md

 # Simple-To-do-list-using-JS
-Simple To do list using Javascript
+Simple To do list App using Javascript